hniu-tamu/cotton_water_stress_remote_sensing/README.md

 # cotton_water_stress_remote_sensing
-Journal of Applied Remote Sensing
+Advances in Modern Agriculture

-This repository is for a potential publication in the Journal of Applied Remote Sensing journal.
+This repository is for a potential publication in the Journal of Advances in Modern Agriculture.
 More details will be shared once accepted for publication.